Martin Truex Jr.: Personal life

 Truex was born in Mayetta, New Jersey, a community located in Stafford Township, New Jersey.
 He graduated from Southern Regional High School in 1998.
-His late father, Martin Truex Sr., was a former race winner in the Busch North Series.
+His late father, Martin Truex Sr., won races in the Busch North Series.
 His younger brother, Ryan, is a former champion in the K&N Pro Series East, and was a contender for the 2014 Rookie of the Year in the Sprint Cup.

-Truex and his ex-girlfriend Sherry Pollex were together from 2005 to 2023.
+Truex and his long time partner Sherry Pollex were together from 2005 to 2023.
 In 2007, they started the Martin Truex Jr. Foundation to support children with pediatric cancer.
 In 2014, Pollex was diagnosed with Stage III ovarian cancer.
 Truex announced that he and Pollex had ended their relationship on January 27, 2023.
 They continued to remain close friends post-breakup up until Pollex's death on September 17, 2023.

 Truex is an avid fan of the Philadelphia Eagles of the National Football League and the Philadelphia Flyers of the National Hockey League.

 In 2019, Truex's holding company, which holds a small aircraft fleet, entered the human organ transport business.